 Earn a Biology, B.S. with a Concentration in Marine Biology at Saint Francis University.

-Marine biologists study many aspects of marine life from plankton to whales and tropical corals to deep-sea crabs.
-They investigate these animals from the molecular level through the entire ecosystem.
-They study the effects of human activity on oceans and develop conservation plans to protect marine life.
-Biology majors at SFU who have a passion to study the oceans' biodiversity can pursue a Marine Biology Concentration as part of their degree path.
+Within the Marine Biology degree concentration, students study many aspects of marine life—from plankton to whales and tropical corals to deep-sea crabs.
+Marine biologists investigate these animals from the molecular level through the entire ecosystem.
+A degree in marine biology shows students how to investigate the effects of human activity on oceans and develop conservation plans to protect marine life.
+Biology majors at SFU who have a passion to study the oceans’ biodiversity can pursue a Marine Biology Concentration as part of their degree path.

 Experience a hands-on education in marine biology!